cbernardi/bensgame/README.md

 Ben's Game
 ========

-Simple choose your own adventure game written in Python.
+Simple choose your own adventure game written in Python for Terminal or Command Line.

 *Play if you dare!*